A Note From Dr. Fields

-This section addresses conditions such as headaches, jaw and TMJ pain, and dizziness.
+This section addresses Head and Jaw pain conditions such as headaches, migraines, jaw and TMJ pain, and dizziness.

 Feel free to give us a call if you have questions.
-You can request a free consult below.
+Alternatively you can request a free consult below.

 1. Compression of the TMJ (synovitis)